niklasmh/ntnu/README.md

 # NTNU
 Luckily for you, now everyone can copy my work!

-I will only publish code as most of github is about coding.
+I will only publish code as most of GitHub is about coding.